-- Enhance STEM education pathways through the creation of strategic partnerships engaging ESF students and faculty with K-12 schools. - Create articulation agreements, dual-admission, and transitional programs for first-generation and underrepresented minority students.
+- Enhance STEM education pathways through the creation of strategic partnerships engaging ESF students and faculty with K-12 schools. - Create articulation agreements and dual-admission policies with SUNY community colleges that are part of our existing cooperative transfer colleges. - Establish some strong and highly supportive transitional programs for firstgeneration and underrepresented minority students.